-Your credit score is important because it’s one of the main things lenders use to determine your creditworthiness.
-There are multiple ways to check your credit score for free.
-So how do you decide which to use?
+Your credit score is important: It’s one of the main factors lenders consider to determine your creditworthiness.
+There are multiple ways to check your credit score for free, so how do you decide which to use?

 Credit scores have been around for around 30 years, but it’s never been easier than now to check yours.
 That said, not all credit scores are created equal.
 Before we get into the places you can find your credit score at no charge, let’s make sure you know what you’re looking at when you do.